JuliaImages/juliaimages.github.io/docs/src/pkgs/index.md

 # [Packages under JuliaImages](@id page_packages_index)

 !!! tip
-    It's recommended to gone through the tutorials before you dive into the package documentation to get a basic understanding of the JuliaImages ecosystem.
-Otherwise, you might find yourself lost in the details and get frustrated.
+    Most users should probably start with the tutorials before diving into the documentation for individual packages.
+    Much of JuliaImages' functionality comes from composing very basic operations that are not always available in other environments, and the tutorials will make this workflow clearer.

-🚧 This section consists of documentations of packages that are closely related to JuliaImages ecosystem.
+🚧This section documents the individual components that form the JuliaImages ecosystem.
+The ones marked with a `*` are available via `using Images`, but you can also use packages individually.
-Most of them are also maintained by members of JuliaImages.
-They're ordered alphabetically so you can start with whatever you are interested in most.
+Below, they're grouped into broad categories, then ordered alphabetically so you can start with whatever you are interested in most.

 * Low-level core packages
   * [ColorTypes.jl](https://github.com/JuliaGraphics/ColorTypes.jl)\*,